 NSAIDS.
 These medications can help stop a migraine attack or migraine pain.
 NSAIDS that your doctor may prescribe include:

 NSAIDS are sometimes more effective when combined with oral triptans.

 Triptans.
 These prescription drugs boost the levels of a brain chemical called serotonin to constrict your blood vessels.
 You can take them as pills, injections, or nasal sprays.
 These include shorter-acting drugs that work within 30-60 minutes and include:

 Ergot alkaloids.
 They also work on serotonin receptors in your brain and block pain signals.
 They work best in the early stages of migraine.
-You can get them as nasal sprays or injection as well as pills and suppositories.
+You can get them as nasal sprays, injections, pills, or suppositories.
 They aren’t used as often because of side effects but may be used when other drugs don’t work.
 Common types include dihydroergotamine and ergotamine.
 Side effects include low blood circulation, nausea, vomiting, numbness and tingling in the hands or feet, and leg cramps.